Add map cards

 1. In an existing dashboard, access Edit mode by clicking Edit in the upper-right corner.

-2. In a section, click Add card to section to access the Add a Card dialog.
+2. In a section, click Add card to section to access the Add a card dialog.

-3. In the Add a Card dialog:
+3. In the Add a card dialog, under Graphs:

 1. Select Map.

-4. (Optional) In the Advanced Settings section:
+4. (Optional) In the Advanced settings section:

 For example, in Salesforce, when agents attached a result to a case (caseAttach), the last query they made gave them the results they used to do the custom event.

 For example, when one of your clients creates a case (caseCreate), they, more often than not, tried to get the information they needed by querying on the subject of their matter before doing the custom event.
-You can then use these queries to create knowledge base article(s) and therefore fill the content gap.
+You can then use these queries to create knowledge base articles and therefore fill the content gap.

-Review Map card content in usage analytics dashboards
+Review map card content

-2. On the Reports (platform-ca | platform-eu | platform-au) page, click the report containing the map cards you want to review, and then click Open in the Action bar.
+1. On the Reports (platform-ca | platform-eu | platform-au) page, click the report containing the map cards you want to review, and then click Open in the Action bar.

-3. For every map cards, you can:
+2. For every map card, you can:

 • See the metric count for each country and the percentage that this count represents on the metric total count by hovering over a country of the map card.